 Besides, as we all know, food just tastes better in the great outdoors.
 So knowing how to choose a camping stove is important intel whether you’re heading off to spend a weekend wild camping or packing the car for a family outing under canvas.
-But, just like choosing the best tent or the best sleeping bag, how you make a selection will depend on where you’ll be using it and the conditions you’ll be dealing with.
+But, just like choosing the best tent or the best sleeping bag, finding the best camping stove for your needs will depend on where you’ll be using it and the conditions you’ll be dealing with.

 And though a blazing campfire has a certain romanticism, it’s not always a practical or ethical option, particularly in wilderness areas.
 In comparison, a lightweight backpacking stove that lights easily and cooks quickly is far preferable.
 Even on a campsite, lighting a fire simply to cook bacon and eggs is rarely the most efficient way to start a day – far better to get out your gas burner and crack on with that fry up.